alexzhangs/shadowsocks-manager/README.md

 Since the Python edition is pre-installed in this project, mainly for running test cases, I have to make a patch to make it work.

 The fix based on github master branch 3.0.0, and would be minimal, just to make the `ssserver` start without any error, no more features added.
-After the fix, the pre-installed Python edition will be changed from the pypi version to [my fork](https://github.com/alexforks/shadowsocks/tree/master).
+After the fix, the pre-installed Python edition will be changed from the [original pypi version](https://pypi.org/project/shadowsocks/) to [my fork](https://pypi.org/project/shadowsocks-alexforks/).

 ## 7. Known Issues